tipshot-net/smart-contract/README.md

 - Predictsea NFT contract [see documentation](https://fanciful-cajeta-9161c3.netlify.app/#/contracts/PredictNFT.sol:PredictNFT).

-The project comes with a script that deploys that contract, and a task implementation, which simply lists the available accounts.
+The project also comes with a script that deploys that contract, and a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.

 Try running some of the following tasks: